 Once the rice is done, fill the zucchini with the paella and top off with shrimp that was bathing in a simple marinade of olive oil, paprika, oregano, lemon juice and zest.
 Pop the piled shells back in the oven to roast the shrimp and finish the zucchini.

 In about ten minutes you’ll have these beautiful zucchini boats that look almost too good to eat, and a tantalizing aroma wafting through your house.
-Even though we just had these last night, I’m ready to face-plant in the photo as I write.
 I hope you give this a try and enjoy it as much as we did.
-If you’d like to see other Spanish-inspired dishes, check out our Chorizo and Fingerling Potato Skewers and Grilled Tomato Gazpacho.
-Cheers!

 - 24 uncooked large shrimp (21-25 ct), peeled, deveined and tails removed